One of the new buzzwords people use when talking about energy-efficient homes is air sealing.

 Let’s start the list with the places you access from the interior, which are easier.
 See the section below for information on what products to use for those that require caulking or foam.

 Newer windows are much better at preventing leakage through the windows themselves.
-If you chose to replace your old windows, you would get windows that are much more energy-efficient.
+If you chose to replace your old windows, you would get much more energy-efficient ones.

 This procedure usually gives the most leak reduction and looks better, too.

-Doors usually have gaps between the edges of the door and the frame, and the floor.
+Doors usually have gaps between the edges of the door, frame, and floor.
 There are also gaps between the door frame itself at the interior walls and the exterior cladding; the trim hides a gap.

 You should also seal around the interior and exterior edges of the door frame itself.